 - 2. we could paddle back up the Palisade River, turn east on to Slim Lake, and find a campsite on Arril Lake after paddling the first bit of the Grayson River.

-Given that the smoke had died down the previous evening, we decided to go with option #2.
+Given that the smoke had died down the previous evening, we went with option #2.
 The fact that we had already paddled the route from option #1 the previous summer undoubtedly factored in.
 We got up at 6:00 to a golden sky with the intent of putting some distance between us and Fire Thunder Bay 50 before mid-morning.
 By 3:00 we’d be at Arril Lake and all would be good.

 Paddling through Slim Lake and doing a couple of portages, we were soon in Scrag Lake.

-And then came the Grayson River – given the lack of water it would prove to be a bit of work.
+And then came the Grayson River.
+Given the lack of water it would prove to be a bit of work.

 And then we spotted our first smouldering fire – a small one just off on the west side of the river.